 - Braid – Thinnest line diameter e.g. 50 lbs. test Braid = 12 lbs. test

 - Mono Fluoro – Similar to Mono/Copolymer

 Visibility is extremely important when pursuing pressured fish.
-You can get away with using thicker line if it is harder for the fish to see, and like braid did to the strength to diameter game, fluorocarbon changed the visibility game.
-With the same refractive light index as water fluorocarbon becomes virtually invisible under water.
+You can get away with using a thicker line if it is harder for the fish to see, and like what braid did to the strength to diameter game, fluorocarbon changed the visibility game.
+With the same refractive light index as water fluorocarbon becomes virtually invisible underwater.